vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 2. Deploy Vector!

     Now that you have your custom `ConfigMap` ready it's time to deploy Vector.
-To ensure Vector is isolated and has the necessary permissions we must create a `Namespace`, `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding`:
+    Create a `Namespace` and apply your `ConfigMap` and our recommended deployment configuration into it:

     ```shell
     kubectl create namespace vector